HhMorgan/e2ef6b4825da0512fb4a147af2021e5e/README.md

 uv run src/project/part_1/kmst.py -k 4 --instance "instances/project/g01.dat" --formulation seq
 ```

-Replace the k-value, the instance file, and the respective formulation (`"seq", "scf", "mcf"`) as you please.
+Replace the k-value, the instance file, and the respective formulation (`"seq", "scf", "mcf", "cec", "dcc"`) as you please.

 ### Running the benchmarking

 To do some benchmarking on increasingly large instances, run the `jobs.py` script instead.

-**Method 1:** Test all formulations (seq, scf, mcf) at the same time:
+**Method 1:** Test all formulations (seq, scf, mcf, cec, dcc) at the same time:
 ```sh
 uv run src/project/part_1/jobs.py
 ```